Does Kratom Interact With Tamsulosin?

 Yellow vein kratom is prepared by mixing various other strains of kratom.
 The mixture is fermented and dried.
 This form helps to control anxiety and is well-balanced, similar to green strains.

 Kratom and tamsulosin both affect the alpha-adrenergic system.
 Kratom can reduce tamsulosin’s ability to relax smooth muscles in the genitourinary system and blood vessels.
-The same enzyme metabolizes kratom and tamsulosin.
-So there may be an accumulation of these drugs in the bloodstream.

 Seek medical advice before using these drugs together.